cristianscheid/sos-gaucho/README.md

 ## Project Status

 Development is currently on hold due to time constraints.
-When development was paused, core features such as user management and story submission were being implemented.
+When the project was paused, core features such as user management and story submission were being implemented.
 Additional features and improvements will follow when development resumes.

 ## Description